ant-media/Ant-Media-Server/README.md

 # Welcome to Ant Media Server!

-Are you ready to revolutionize your live video streaming experience?
-Look no further!
+asdffasdfasdf further!
 Ant Media Server is your ultimate solution for high-quality, ultra-low latency streaming.
 With over 2000 enterprises worldwide already relying on our platform, you can trust us to deliver outstanding performance and exceptional user experiences.

 TL;DR